Social Support Through Community Building

 Reentry Sisters is a brave space and safe haven for women and girls.
 As system-impacted women, we celebrate our successes and lend support during our challenges.
 We uplift, encourage, and share information to help each woman achieve and sustain a life free of the carceral system, family policing organizations, and unhealthy relationships.

 There are support groups for women returning to our communities; however, Reentry Sisters focuses on the unique needs of women.
 Women need a place to be messy and real in a non-judgmental forum among women who “get it.”
 We welcome women on home confinement, probation, or at any phase of the reentry process.
-Our monthly hybrid (in-person and Zoom) meetings help women from all over the state retain vital connections.
+Our monthly hybrid (in-person and Zoom) meetings help women statewide retain vital connections.
 Our open space encourages conversation about our fears and challenges, what makes us laugh or cry, and exchange social services information.

 2024 -2025 The American Council of Learned Societies Digital Justice Grant The ACLS Digital Justice Grants Program supports digital projects across the humanities and interpretative social sciences that critically engage with the interests and histories of people of color and other historically marginalized communities through the ethical use of digital tools and methods.